-While these connectors were the standard for connecting media devices back in the day, they’re being slowly phased out, and a lot of new TVs manufacturers scrapped them entirely, in favor of HDMI.
+While these connectors were the standard for connecting media devices back in the day, they’re being slowly phased out, and a lot of new TVs manufacturers scrapped them entirely, in favour of HDMI.
 In a word, they’re outdated and mainly used for connecting older media devices to modern displays.

 The Colors Explained:

 The “composite video” refers to the yellow cable in the RCA cable bundle; yellow, red, and white.
 The cable that’s responsible for video signals.
-In some cases, a TV won’t have a yellow port, but it will have a port labeled “Video In” which works the same.
+In some cases, a TV won’t have a yellow port, but it will have a port labelled “Video In” which works the same.

-The two remaining colors, red and white, are for the analog audio.
+The two remaining colours, red and white, are for the analogue audio.
 Specifically, the red cable is for the audio on the left side, and the white connector is for audio on the right side.
 When used together, you get stereo audio.
 If you only plug one of these in, then you’ll probably only have audio from one speaker or one side of your monitor or TV or no audio at all.

 Make sure the yellow cable is plugged in properly, otherwise, the video could be black and white.
 Bear in mind, the video connector (RCA cables) was never designed for today’s high definition resolutions, so it’s maximum resolution is about 480i NTSC.
 That resolution is good enough for watching old movies from a VCR player or retro games, but not much else.

 What do Different Colors on AV Cords mean?